cloudvista/vaa/readme.md

 B.	Cross VistA Traffic Analysis Report

-#### Key VistA Client traffic analysis
+#### Analysis of Key VistA Clients
-Based on the traffic and client types isolated during the VistA traffic analysis, the Analysis Team shall produce a detailed Client Traffic Analysis of the operation of three of the most used VistA Applications ("Clients").
+Based on the traffic and client types isolated during the VistA traffic analysis, the Analysis Team will analyze the operation of three of the most used VistA Applications ("Clients").
 CPRS shall be one of the three; the remaining two shall be chosen based on client usage.

 The per Client Traffic Analysis shall include: